AbitTheGray/Decay-Library/README.md

       - RGB and RGBA export supported
     - Images
     - Fonts
-  - MAP - in-development map
+  - MAP - in-development map (text)
+  - RMF - in-development map (binary)
   - FGD - entity definitions
     - See `Source` implementation which is extension of this format
 - Source